Shannon Price (College of Social Work)

 Shannon Price, a 2008 master's degree recipient in social work from the University of Utah, believes in social workers: the impact their work has on people's lives, the value they provide for the broader community, and the passion they bring to their profession.

 Realizing the impact that social work can have, Shannon has committed a portion of her estate to the College of Social Work at the University of Utah for an endowed student award.

 And because Shannon is not actually donating any of the money from her estate until after her lifetime, she isn't putting any pressure on her current financial situation.
-For Shannon, though, the gift awarded from her estate—called a planned gift—is more about how it will influence other students' lives.
+For Shannon, though, the gift awarded from her estate—called a legacy gift—is more about how it will influence other students' lives.